HaaLeo/vscode-chat/docs/MATTERMOST.md

 To setup vscode-chat for mattermost you can choose one of the following authentication mechanisms

+## Server URL

+To configure you mattermost server's URL run the command _Update Mattermost Sever URL_ and insert the URL (E.g. `http://localhost:8065`)

 ## Personal Access Token

 ### Obtain Token